-The definitions of corruption have gradually converged: Within the framework of the principal-agent model corruption means that an agent colludes with an outsider to defraud the principal.
+The definitions of corruption have gradually converged to Transparency International's formulation 'the abuse of entrusted power for private gain.'
+Within the framework of the principalagent model it is corruption when 'an agent colludes with an outsider to defraud the principal.'
 This definition explains why corruption is particularly large in the public sector, where the chain of principals and agents is longest.
 It also means that corruption is a criminal activity.
 The AI overview is:

-Corruption, in general, is the abuse of entrusted power for private gain. {It can manifest in various forms, including bribery, embezzlement, and fraud, and occurs in both the public and private sectors.
+Corruption, in general, is the abuse of entrusted power for private gain. {It can manifest in various forms, including bribery, embezzlement, and fraud, and occur in both the public and private sectors.
 Corruption undermines good governance, erodes public trust, and hinders economic development.}